netdata/netdata/src/collectors/plugins.d/functions-table.md

     {
-      "id": "string: the unique id of the facet", "name": "string: the human readable name of the facet", "options": [
+      "id": "string: the unique id of the facet", "name": "string: the human readable name of the facet", "order": "integer: the sorting order of this facet - lower numbers move items above others" "options": [
         {
           "id": "string: the unique id of the facet value",